 This document provides crucial information from Lanza himself regarding what appears to have been his first psychotic episode.

 On 20 December 2011, Adam Lanza called in to John Zerzan’s talk radio program AnarchyRadio to discuss a domesticated chimpanzee that turned violent.
-Perhaps more than any other document, this segment provides insight into Lanza’s views on civilization and culture.

 This document contains the text of every surviving post made by Adam Lanza to the forum “Shocked Beyond Belief,” under the username “Smiggles,” with commentary by Reed Coleman.
 To see these posts in the context of the complete discussion threads, see the document “Shocked Beyond Belief”: Complete Threads.
 (Special thanks to Reed Coleman.)

 This is the spreadsheet (or part of it) that Lanza created where he documented information about killers.
 The file name as it was released to the public was colgam01.
 According to Reed Coleman, this is an abbreviation of “Columbine Game.”
 See “Adam Lanza’s ‘Shocked Beyond Belief’ Posts.”